atul4279/ML-model-trainer/README.md

-# 📊 Streamlit ML Trainer
+# 📊 Streamlit ML model Trainer

 An interactive **Streamlit app** for training and evaluating Machine Learning models on your own CSV datasets.
 Supports both **classification** and **regression** tasks.